AndreiRoibu/AgeMapper/README.md

 ## Correlations to UK Biobank nIDPs

 One of the major findings of this work has been that all contrasts correlate significantly and differently with a large number of nIDPs from the UK Biobank.
 The correlations and the information for accessing the data is made freely available for the research community to further investigate.
-All the correlations can be accessed at on Zenodo at [THIS LINK](https://doi.org/10.5281/zenodo.8110876).
+All the correlations can be accessed at on [Zenodo](https://doi.org/10.5281/zenodo.8110876).
 This collection contains both the full correlation, very large files, as well as smaller files, containing only the statistically significant associations.

 ## Installation & Usage
 To download and run this code as python files, you can clone this repository using git: